jamkelly89/NPI_Pipeline/README.md

 # What's Next?
 I would really like the information to be available with more filters so you don't have to download the 9gb .csv file.
 Being able to pull the information on a state level would be great.
-Learning how to host the information and develop API's would be a great challenge.
+Learning how to host the information and develop an API would be a great challenge.

 On a smaller scale I need to move from the staging table to something in production.
 I need indicies, keys, a load date, and preferrably the filename in the table.
 I also would like to fix the dates from VARCHAR to date.
 The dates in the raw data gave SSMS trouble during the BCP load.